Have you ever had a scary moment watching your little one teeter toward a staircase?

-Getting used to the gates before they’re absolutely needed is a smart idea, too.
-This is especially true if you have ones that latch to allow you to walk-through.
-You don’t want to forget to shut it behind you, or start tripping over them at night.
+Getting used to the gates before they’re needed is a smart idea, too.
+This is especially true if you have ones that latch to allow you to walk through.
+You don’t want to forget to shut it behind you or start tripping over them at night.

 Kids are really crafty, and they’re surprisingly able to fit through tiny spaces.
-Needing a taller gate is a common problem with parents, but one of the worst mistakes you can make when babyproofing is putting your baby gate a few inches off the ground instead.
+It’s a common problem to need a taller gate, but one of the worst mistakes you can make when babyproofing is putting your baby gate a few inches off the ground instead.

-You may be gaining height, but you’re adding instability as well as the opportunity for your little one to slip under and tumble down.
+You may be gaining height, but you’re adding instability and the opportunity for your little one to slip under and tumble down.

 Make sure the baby gate you buy is tall enough to restrict your child.
-If your baby ends up growing too fast and the baby gate becomes a hazard, either get a new taller one, or think of a new way to restrict access.
+If your baby grows too fast and the baby gate becomes a hazard, either get a new taller one or think of a new way to restrict access.

-Few things are more frustrating then attempting to put up your baby gate and realizing your doorway is too wide.
-It can be tempting to just put two gates together to extend the width, or even stack them for height.
+We get it.
+Few things are more frustrating than when you attempt to put up your baby gate and realize your doorway is too wide.
+It can be tempting to just put two gates together to extend the width — or even stack them for height.

-Doing this can be really dangerous.
-You’re making both gates unstable by misusing them, as well as creating a curious hazard for babies to explore.
-Any time you deviate from the manufacturer’s directions, you’re creating more risks for your baby.
+But this solution is really dangerous.
+When you fasten gates together, they lose their stability and create a hazard for curious babies.
+Any time you deviate from the manufacturer’s directions, you create more risks for your baby.

-I’ve seen some crazy contraptions before when it comes to baby gates, and I can firmly say none of them have been safe.
+I’ve seen some crazy baby gate contraptions, and I can firmly say none of them have been safe.
 If you’re using a baby gate, don’t modify it in any way that isn’t approved by the manufacturer.

-A good way to avoid any of this frustration and temptation from happening is to carefully and accurately measure your doorway beforehand and check the measurements of the gates you plan to buy.
+An excellent way to avoid this frustration and temptation is to carefully and accurately measure your doorway before choosing a baby gate, and check the measurements of the gates you plan to buy.
 Don’t even bother getting one that doesn’t fit your numbers.

 Are Your Stairs Prepared?

-Making stairs one of the entirely off-limits places for children under the age of two can help prevent tons of injuries.
+By making your stairs one of the entirely off-limits places for children under the age of 2, you can help prevent tons of injuries.

-By choosing the right baby gate and making sure you follow directions instead of modifying them, you can ensure safety for your little ones, and security for you.
+By choosing the right baby gate and following directions instead of modifying them, you can ensure your little one’s safety and your own security.